Understanding blockchain state and transactions

 The next step is to show how we can query the blockchain and fetch all transactions that have led up to the current DApp table state.

-Add the following model to your src/main/entities.rell
+Add the following query to your src/main/queries.rell

 }